solid/authorization-panel/privilege-request-protocol.md

    queues the request, returning an HTTP `202 Accepted` response.

-The privilege management system might (but is not required to) provide a web-based permission management interface, and in some circumstances it might be appropriate to allow the client's user to access this interface.
-The privilege request endpoint **MAY** include in its response a URI [template][RFC6570] to access this interface, to which the client can redirect the user's trusted web browser.
+The privilege management system might (but is not required to) provide a browser-based permission management interface, and in some circumstances it might be appropriate to allow the client's user to access this interface.
+The privilege request endpoint **MAY** include in its response a [Level 1 URI template][RFC6570] to access this interface, to which the client can redirect the user's trusted web browser.
 The interface URI template **SHOULD** include a `redirect_uri` variable so that the interface can eventually redirect back to the client application on completion of the management activity.

 On completion of the management activity (for example, but not limited to, in a permission management interface if provided, or offline by whatever means